 When you’re raising kids and trying to hold a household together, it can be difficult to keep things clean.
 Maybe feeding everyone and keeping them from hurting themselves or each other feels like a more important use of your time than cleaning.
-Or, maybe every time you vacuum, someone spills something on the carpeting, so cleaning almost feels pointless.
+Or, maybe every time you do a steam mop, someone spills something on the floors, so cleaning almost feels pointless.
 We get it.

 That said, there are plenty of ways to create a cleaning schedule that fits your hectic lifestyle.
 Here are five tips that help you have the clean house you want and deserve: